andrei-stoica26/LISTO/README.md

 discusses first the overlaps of individual **elements**, then the details of how the **lists** of elements must be provided as input.

-### Elements
+### Items

-Each **element** taking part in an individual overlap assessed by `LISTO` is a **set of strings**.
+Each **item** taking part in an individual overlap assessed by `LISTO` is a **set of strings**.
 Each overlap assessment of sets of strings answers the question of whether the sets intersect each other to a statistically significant extent.

-### Number of elements in an overlap

-`LISTO` currently supports assessments of overlaps of **two** sets of strings.
-Partial support will be provided for assessments of overlaps of **three** sets of strings as well.

-### Selection of elements in an overlap

 ### Lists

-The elements included in the overlap assessments must be provided as **lists**.

-Each individual element included in the list must have one of the following two input formats:

-- A character vector.
-    - In this setting, the elements of the vector will be used in the overlap assessments.
+The `runLISTO` function runs the entire LISTO pipeline.
+It requires two lists as input.
+Each list can store two types of elements:

+- Character vectors.
-- A data frame with a numeric column used for ranking.
+- Data frames with a numeric column specified by the `numCol` parameter.

+A third list, containing the same type of elements, can be optionally provided.

+### Extracting items from lists

-    - In this setting, the rownames of the data frame will be used in the overlap assessments.
+Items to be used in the overlap assessments are extracted from the input lists as follows:

-The **number** of provided lists must be 2 or 3.
-The following settings will be supported by `LISTO`:

-- 2 lists comprising sets of strings selected from the same set.
-    - Example: Two lists of marker data frames (cluster markers and experimental condition markers) from the same scRNA-seq dataset.
+- **Character vectors**: They are used as such.

+- **Data frames**: The rownames of the data frame are selected, and overlaps are calculated based on cutoffs determined by the distinct values in the column specified by `numCol`.
+The **median** of the resulting p-values is taken to be the p-value of the corresponding overlap.